So The Oscars happened a few weeks ago, and once again, I didn't watch. Not only that, I didn't care one way or the other.

 Today's Hollywood is quite happy to make movies with feminized male characters who wouldn’t know how to fire a weapon or ride a horse if their lives depended on it.
 They don't even talk like men any more.
 But they know how to use their cool new iPhone to find the nearest Starbucks.

-This is a comment about the focus of these movies, not the quality of them.
+This is a comment about the focus of these movies, and the types of heroes they portray, not the quality of them.
 Lots of very good movies were made after the mid-60s, particularly in the 70s.
-But the focus of these movies, the lessons they reinforced, were completely different from what came before.
+But the focus of these movies, the lessons they reinforced, the heroes they highlighted, were completely different from what came before.
 It was not subtle, it was striking.

 Today, Hollywood complains about losing customers, yet continues to churn out more of this same derivative, boring crap filled with anti-military, anti-family, anti-Christian, anti-America messages.